onur-zengin/aws-ec2-linux-docker/README.md

 - A typical use case to update the deployment may be to add new targets to the Prometheus collector.

-- While the prerequisites in step #4.1 below apply to that specific use case, the trailing procedure in step #4.2 is generic and can be used for update scenarios as well.
+- While the prerequisites in step #4.1 below apply to that specific use case, the trailing procedure in step #4.2 is generic and can be used for other update scenarios as well.

 - Note: If / when working with a large number of targets, these steps may also be automated with Ansible.